Coronavirus (COVID-19) infection control for care providers

 People supported by home care services, including those living in extra care housing Open

 Many people receiving care and support from home care services will be at risk of serious illness should they catch coronavirus.
-Although the period of shielding will be paused at the start of August, it is vital that both care staff and people using the service continue to follow the main advice from the Government outlined at the start of this quick guide.
-Providers may also wish to reduce contact between members of staff where possible, and to minimise the number of different people going into the homes of those considered at higher risk.
+It is vital that both care staff and people using the service continue to follow the main advice from the Government outlined at the start of this quick guide, as well as the guidance specifically for home care services.
+Guidance has also been issued for supported living providers.
+Providers should also reduce contact between members of staff where possible, and minimise the number of different people going into the homes of those considered at higher risk.

 If a person develops symptoms, they should be supported to contact NHS 111 by telephone or online.
 Care workers should also inform their manager.